r0x0r/pywebview/README.md

 ## Windows

 On Windows you can choose between Win32 and Windows Forms implementation.
+The Win32 implementation is not actively developed and misses some features.

+For Windows Forms
+`pythonnet`

 For Win32 you need
 `pywin32`, `comtypes`.
 ActiveState distribution of Python 2 comes with pywin32 preinstalled

-For Windows Forms
-`pythonnet`

 ## OS X